Airsoft Guns vs. BB Guns: The Difference Explained

-Over the years, Redwolf Airsoft has prided ourselves in being a great source of information.
+Over the years, we at Redwolf Airsoft have prided ourselves in being a great source of information.
 In doing so, we have been able to educate many regarding the ins and outs of airsoft.

-Even though there is some overlap, there are some basic difference between the two.
+Even though there is some overlap, there are some basic differences between the two.